Free Settler or Felon

 Convict Assignment

-After landing the prisoners of the Canada were distributed to Windsor (64 men), Parramatta (25 men) and Liverpool (11 men) for assignment to settlers and government service.
+After landing the prisoners were distributed to Windsor (64 men), Parramatta (25 men) and Liverpool (11 men) for assignment to settlers and government service.

 Departure from Port Jackson